clayallsopp/relay-101/README.md

 $ npm install react-relay@0.3.2 babel-relay-plugin@0.2.5 sync-request@2.0.1 graphql@0.4.4 --save
 ```

 Why did we install more than just react-relay?
-Well, tThe current implementation of Relay is going to require us to do a bit more setup - specifically, we need to connect this "babel-relay-plugin" into Babel.
+Well, the current implementation of Relay is going to require us to do a bit more setup - specifically, we need to connect this "babel-relay-plugin" into Babel.
 The plugin will talk to the GraphQLHub endpoint and generate some more configuration for Relay.

 To connect the plugin, open up webpack.config.js and edit the "query" option: